fioprotocol/fio-devhub/_docs/developers/devnet.md

 # Devnet Testing

-There are three categories of Devnet testing:
+There are several categories of Devnet testing:

 1. Local update testing - Testing the addaction, createfee, and contract updates in a local environments to develop scripts to support devnet testing.
 2. Contract testing - Testing all new contract actions associated with the rollout of the release